ajeetshah/learn-rabbitmq/README.md

 - What is @Service in SB?

 # Todo
-- Setup logs in all 3 services
+- Send logs to files
-- Send logs of all the 3 services to RabbitMQ
+- Send logs to rabbitmq